sagar87/tensorsignatures/README.rst

     $ Rscript processVcf.R yourVcfFile1.vcf.gz yourVcfFile2.vcf.gz ... yourVcfFileN.vcf.gz outputHdf5File.h5

-which ideally outputs an hdf5 file that can be used as an input for the code:`tensorsignatures` software.
+which ideally outputs an hdf5 file that can be used as an input for the TensorSignatures software.
 In case of errors please check wether you have correctly specified paths in line 6-8.
-Also, take a look at the readVcfSave function and adjust it in case of errors.
+Also, take a look at the :code:`readVcfSave` function and adjust it in case of errors.